 According to Goldratt, organizational performance is dictated by constraints.
-These are where bottlenecks occur that prevent an organization from maximizing its performance and reaching its goals.
-Constraints can involve people, supplies, information, equipment, or even policies, and they can be internal or external to an organization.
+These are restrictions that prevent an organization from maximizing its performance and reaching its goals.
+Constraints can involve people, supplies, information, equipment, or even policies, and can be internal or external to an organization.

 The theory says that every system, no matter how well it performs, has at least one constraint that limits its performance – this is the system's "weakest link."
 The theory also says that a system can have only one constraint at a time, and that other areas of weakness are "non-constraints" until they become the weakest link.

 You use the theory by identifying your constraint and changing the way that you work so that you can overcome it.